mannerism/whatiwishiknewbefore/README.md

 24. Ask funders for money, and they'll give you advice; but ask for advice and they'll give you money. [link](https://kk.org/thetechnium/103-bits-of-advice-i-wish-i-had-known/)
 25. Not giving up is not an innate ability, it is a nurtured ability.
 26. Don't attend when not invited, don't advise when not asked
+27. love, care, humble, laugh, being considerate, and being emotionally expressive are relatively newer and much higher value of humanity as a result of the advance of our civilization.
+The humanity is shaped by the survival of the fittest as a whole species not by the law of the jungle as an individual.